Dlurak/Dotfiles/README.md

 ### Laptop

-- Figure out how to use `inputs` in home-manager
 - Add a touch friendly app launcher using ags
 - Add tabs into the controll center
     - Normal